A Transparent Pipeline for Identifying Sexism in Social Media: Combining Explainability with Model Prediction

 title={A Transparent Pipeline for Identifying Sexism in Social Media: Combining Explainability with Model Prediction},

-author={Mohammadi, Hadi and Giachanou, Anastasia and Bagheri, Ayoub},
+author={Mohammadi, Hadi and Giachanou, Anastasia and Bagheri, Robert A.},

 journal={Applied Sciences},